colinlucs/microservices-orchestration-amqp-example/README.md

 * __service-stubs__

-    A project simulating the integrated services that communicate with the shopping cart service in either a synchronous (i.e. a RPC client) or an asynchronous (i.e. a message subscriber)  way.
+    A project simulating the integrated services that communicate with the shopping cart service in either a synchronous (i.e. an RPC client) or an asynchronous (i.e. a message subscriber)  way.

 ## How to Use
 ### Prerequisite